bazookanu/kanud.github.io/_posts/2013-04-24-marketing-part-i-marketing-vs-designers.md

 ---
 layout: post
-title: Marketing Part I: Marketing vs Designers
+title: "Marketing Part I: Marketing vs Designers"
 ---
 'Why don't you make this text yellow?', I was asked, 'the white is looking subdued.'